robenkleene/Dotfiles/install/man/markdown/vim/vim-netrw.md

 ## Copy File

+1. `mt` to set the target directory
-1. `mf` to mark the file to copy
+2. `mf` to mark the files
+3. `mc` to copy the files to the target directory

+## Move File

-2. `mt` to set the target directory
+1. `mt` to set the target directory
+2. `mf` to mark the files
-3. `mc` to copy the file to the target directory
+3. `mm` to move the files to the target directory

+Note the file list won't update automatically, so refresh with `<C-l>`

 ## Duplicate File